chrisrhymes/link-checker/README.md

 }
 ```

-## Publish the config (optional)
+### Publish the config (optional)

 By default, the timeout for link checks is set to 10 seconds.
+There are also settings for the rate limiting.

 If you wish to change this then publish the configuration file and update the values.

 ```bash
 php artisan vendor:publish --provider="ChrisRhymes\LinkChecker\ServiceProvider"